OCA/hr/hr_employee_identification/README.rst

 To use this module, you need to:

-#. open some employee form and fill in your values in the tab `Personal Information`
+#. open some employee form and fill in your values in the tab `Private Information`

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
     :alt: Try me on Runbot